Yasir761/genAPI/.github/ISSUE_TEMPLATE/features_request.md

 ---
 name: Feature Request
-about: Suggest a new feature for GenAPI
+about: Suggest a new feature for GenAPI-CLI
 title: "[FEATURE]"
 labels: enhancement
 assignees: